Milwaukee brunch guide

 550 N. Harbor Dr., (414) 395-4900

 Harbor House is offering a tasty brunch to all on Sundays from 10 a.m. to 2 p.m.
-For $39.95, you get lots of options from a chilled seafood and salad, breakfast, lunch and dessert tables.
+This all-inclusive brunch includes myriad options from a chilled seafood and salad, breakfast, lunch and dessert tables.
 Options include, fresh oysters and clams, made to order benedicts, lobster pot pie and a homemade key lime pie.
+Discounted pricing is available for children under 12.

 Harry's Bar and Grill